 Bartending License Mandatory - State/Local

-A bartending license becomes mandatory in a state when that state’s legislature passes a law requiring alcohol seller-server licensing.
-The same may be true at the county or city level as well when a local government passes an alcohol seller-server ordinance.
-These laws are passed in order to protect citizens and the community by reducing the number of drunk drivers and minor adults gaining access to alcohol.
-For more information on liability, we recommend that you visit Dram Shop Laws and Social Host Liability in Each State (NOLO).
+A bartending license becomes mandatory when that state’s legislature passes a law requiring alcohol seller-server licensing.
+The same may be true at the county or city level when a local government passes an alcohol seller-server ordinance.
+These laws are passed to protect citizens and the community by reducing the number of drunk drivers and minor adults gaining access to alcohol.
+For more information on liability, we recommend visiting Dram Shop Laws and Social Host Liability in Each State (NOLO).
 There are a few exceptions to this rule (shown in parentheses below, which we'll discuss in more detail later in the article):

-In many cases, when a bartender's license is not required by the state, it will be by the business or insurance carrier.
-There are clear benefits to having a license like knowing the rules, regulations, and best practices of selling and serving alcoholic beverages.
-This will greatly help you protect yourself from liability by teaching you how to safely sell and serve alcoholic beverages to avoid any incidents that could lead to harmful results.
+In many cases, when the state does not require a bartender's license, it will be by the business or insurance carrier.
+A license has clear benefits, like knowing the rules, regulations, and best practices of selling and serving alcoholic beverages.
+This will significantly help you protect yourself from liability by teaching you how to safely sell and serve alcoholic beverages to avoid any incidents that could lead to harmful results.

 We offer training for every type of alcohol seller and server licensing.
-Stop by, and find your state and the applicable seller server license.
-We also offer a Responsible Alcohol Manager's course, which is not mandated everywhere but gives you the best management practices when running an establishment that sells or serves alcohol.
+Stop by and find your state and the applicable seller server license.
+We also provide a Responsible Alcohol Manager's course, which is not mandated everywhere but gives you the best management practices when running an establishment that sells or serves alcohol.

 All staff who sell, serve, and deliver alcohol should receive training.
 It's good for business, it helps mitigate risk, and insurance policy providers recommend alcohol seller-server training.